-Mira Kaddoura is a conceptual interactive artist and the founder and executive creative director of Red & Co., whose clients include Google and lululemon athletica.
-Kaddoura has worked in advertising for sixteen years, ten of which were spent at the United States and United Kingdom offices of Wieden+Kennedy, where she helped create Nike’s Real Women campaign and “I Feel Pretty” commercial, as well as “The Girl Effect: The Clock is Ticking” film for the nonprofit The Girl Effect.
-Her work has received numerous awards, including Gold and Silver Lions at Cannes, Clios, D&AD Yellow and White Pencils, Gold Effies, and Webbys, as well as recognition from Communication Arts and TED’s Ads Worth Spreading.
-Kaddoura sits on the board of the Portland Institute for Contemporary Art and the Dubai Institute of Design and Innovation.
-Kaddoura feels like she’s part of many worlds, having been born in Alexandria, Egypt, and raised between Beirut, Lebanon, and Toronto, Canada.
-She credits her husband, family, yoga and conceptual art projects for keeping her sane in the world of advertising.
+Kaddoura has worked in advertising for seventeen years, ten of which were spent at the United States and United Kingdom offices of Wieden+Kennedy, where she helped create famous work like Nike’s Real Women campaign and Nike “I Feel Pretty” commercial, as well as “The Girl Effect: The Clock is Ticking” film for the nonprofit The Girl Effect.
+Her work has received numerous awards, including Gold and Silver Lions at Cannes, Clios, D&AD Yellow and White Pencils, Gold Effies, and Webbys, Communication Arts Award of Excellence and TED’s Ads Worth Spreading.
+Kaddoura is a speaker at several organizations — like TEDxPortland, the 3% conference — as well as cultural and educational institutions around the world and sits on the board of the Portland Institute for Contemporary Art and the Dubai Institute of Design and Innovation.
+Kaddoura speaks multiple languages and feels like she’s part of many worlds, having been born in Alexandria, Egypt, and raised between Beirut, Lebanon, and Toronto, Canada.
+She credits her husband, family and yoga for keeping her focused on what truly matters.